 A first video from our 21st May concert at the Museo del Romanticismo, Madrid: “Riding on Top of the Car”, first performed and recorded by George Lashwood, 1905.

 Walter Kino is a music-hall name I don’t come across very often.
 Maybe a couple of times this past year, and I can’t now even remember the context.
-(And though I recall reading that ‘Kino’ was not his real name, I cannot remember what that name is).
-But today by chance I happened upon a […]
+(And though I recall reading that ‘Kino’ was not his real name, […]

-So now we’re exploring a little further back in time, to the forerunners of music-hall in the saloon theatres of the pleasure gardens and smaller tea gardens, the ‘penny gaffs’, the ‘free-and-easies’, ‘catch and glee clubs’, and ‘harmonic meetings’; and in particular the song and supper rooms that offered sumptuous suppers, heavy drinking and naughty entertainment. […]
+So now we’re exploring a little further back in time, to the forerunners of music-hall in the saloon theatres of the pleasure gardens and smaller tea gardens, the ‘penny gaffs’, the ‘free-and-easies’, ‘catch and glee clubs’, and ‘harmonic meetings’; and in […]